Glial Cells as Perceivers of Musicality

 The rationale for this hypothesis is that:

-Glial Cells as Deciders to “Not Bother”
+Glial Cells as Deciders to “Not Bother Trying”

 At the time of developing this hypothesis, I was not particularly thinking to relate it to any hypothesis about glial cells.